Other Financial Support for Businesses

 View more information on claiming ESA

 Commercial tenants who miss a rent payment will be protected from eviction.
-This protection will last until the end of June 2021.
+This protection will last until 25th March 2022.